TomJDove/TomJDove/_posts/2023-07-04-Arxiv-Gender.md

 Gender inequality is a well-known issue in STEM, and it is especially serious in mathematics.
 Despite girls performing as well if not better than boys in maths at school, the proportion of women studying and working in mathematical sciences is significantly lower than it ought to be.

-If we look at the numbers, the problem is quite visible:
+If we look at the numbers for Australia, the problem is quite visible:
  - Women make up only 37% of undergraduate mathematical science degrees and 29% of postgraduate degrees, according to [STEM Women](https://www.stemwomen.com/women-in-stem-australia).
 - [Government data](https://labourmarketinsights.gov.au/occupation-profile/mathematicians?occupationCode=224112) reveals that women make up only 23% of mathematicians.
 - Only [9% of professors](https://www.sydney.edu.au/news-opinion/news/2016/03/30/australia_s-got-scientific-female-talent---heres-how-to-stop-was.html) in mathematical science are women.